dustinevan/jogger/job-worker-service-0001.md

 func (o *OutputStreamer) NewStream(ctx context.Context) <-chan []byte {
     // create a new channel and start a looping goroutine that writes to it, keeps track of the index, and uses a ticker to check for new data, writing to the channel if found.
 }

+func (o *OutputStreamer) CloseWriter() {
+    // close the channel and set the output to nil
+}
 ...
 ```
 #### Stream Closure and Cancellation
 The OutputStreamer handles closure and cancellation in the following ways:
 - When a client closes the stream context, the streaming goroutine closes the channel and exits.
 Note that this is the only case where the stream ends while the job process is still running.
 - When a job is stopped, completes, fails or is killed, the streaming goroutine finishes sending all the data, closes the channel and exits.
-- When the server is shut down, stop is called on all running jobs.
-Then and streams are canceled as in #2
+- When the server is shut down, its context is cancelled, the context of all exec.Cmd instances are children of this context. exec.Cmd intances each call the cancel functions given them, and streams are canceled as in #2

-This next section diagrams job cancellation flow, including streams in detail.

 #### Stopping a Job